LQR471814/LQR471814/README.md

 - [filesharing](https://github.com/LQR471814/filesharing) - a self-hosted website that allows you to share files with peers who can also access the website.
 - [web-media-stream](https://github.com/LQR471814/web-media-stream) - a self-hosted website that allows you to share video/audio over the network via web-rtc.
 - [jscomptime](https://github.com/LQR471814/jscomptime) - a transpiler which adds compile time metaprogramming to javascript.
-- [capacitor-webview-controller](https://github.com/LQR471814/capacitor-webview-controller) - a capacitor.js plugin that allows for extended control over webviews.
+- [dead-simple-auth](https://github.com/LQR471814/dead-simple-auth) - a dead simple HTTP authenticator reverse proxy.
 - [drizzle-relations-generator](https://github.com/LQR471814/drizzle-relations-generator) - a CLI utility that allows you to generate drizzle `relations` from foreign key references.
 - [jsflags](https://github.com/LQR471814/jsflags) - the best typescript CLI flags parsing library.
 - [ax-distiller](https://github.com/LQR471814/ax-distiller) - converts websites to markdown using the accessibility tree.
 - [diff-headers](https://github.com/LQR471814/diff-headers) - a simple CLI utility to compare headers dumped from 2 HTTP requests, useful for web scraping.
 - [music-dlp](https://github.com/LQR471814/music-dlp) - a wrapper CLI utility around [yt-dlp](https://github.com/yt-dlp/yt-dlp) that makes it more convenient to download music and add metadata to it.
 - [remixicon-cli](https://github.com/LQR471814/remixicon-cli) - a CLI utility that makes it easy to import RemixIcon icons.
+- [capacitor-webview-controller](https://github.com/LQR471814/capacitor-webview-controller) - a capacitor.js plugin that allows for extended control over webviews.
 - [grpcboot](https://github.com/LQR471814/grpcboot) - a golang library that makes it easier to set up `grpc-web` servers.
 - [measure-detection](https://github.com/LQR471814/measure-detection) - a music score measure detection model for typeset scores.
 - [bookmarklets](https://github.com/LQR471814/bookmarklets) - a collection of bookmarklets.